⚠️ This tutorial is outdated

 Extend the test

 The script above is all about producing messages to your Kafka server.
-In fact, you can easily modify the code into a test which produces and consumes messages.
+In fact, you can easily modify the code into a test that produces and consumes messages.

 Simply add the following code below the for loop code: